Perspective | Merrick Garland finally speaks. His words were worth the wait.

 “I’m going to ask you about this concept of implicit bias,” said the sad-suited Kennedy as he sat slumped in his chair.
 “Does that mean I’m a racist no matter what I do or what I think?
 I’m a racist, but I don’t know I’m a racist?”

 “The label racist is not one I would apply like that,” Garland said evenly — without a hint of are-you-a-dolt? — in his voice.
 “Implicit bias just means every human being has biases.
 That’s part of what it means to be a human being.
-The point of examining implicit biases it to bring our conscious mind up to our unconscious mind and to know when we are behaving in a stereotyped way.
+The point of examining implicit biases is to bring our conscious mind up to our unconscious mind and to know when we are behaving in a stereotyped way.
 Everybody has stereotypes.
 It’s not possible to go through life without working through stereotypes.
 Implicit biases are the ones we don’t recognize.
 That doesn’t make you a racist.”

 As Democrats and Republicans posed their questions, the thrust of each side’s interrogation made clear the partisan split over what it means to put justice into practice.
 For most of the Republicans on the committee, justice seemed wholly defined as punishment: why certain people deserve it, how harsh it can be, why it shouldn’t be even harsher and whether Hunter Biden will get his fair share of it.